DCU Center: Music

 Boston natives Aerosmith have performed at the DCU Center 13 times over the course of their career, including a few New Year's Eve shows.

+Popular rapper Tyler, the Creator took the stage at DCU on March 3, 2022.

+On April 29, 2023, DCU hosted The Big Gig which consisted of bands Dorothy (band), Beartooth (band), The Pretty Reckless, Falling in Reverse and Breaking Benjamin.

 Other events

 The arena features annual appearances of the top family shows including Sesame Street Live, Disney on Ice, Harlem Globetrotters and The Wiggles, among others.

 The Professional Bull Riders (PBR) has hosted a Built Ford Tough Series bull riding event at the arena every year from the event's inception in 1998.
 The Built Ford Tough Series was known as the Bud Light Cup until the 2002 season.

 On January 29–30, 2011, the Massachusetts International 28th Auto Show was held at the arena.

 On June 11, 2014, Worcester Technical High School held their graduation at the DCU Center, notable for the commencement address by President Barack Obama.

-On November 18, 2015, President Donald Trump held a rally at the DCU Center for a campaign stop.
+On November 18, 2015, future President Donald Trump held a rally at the DCU Center for a campaign stop.
 Secret Service agents screened attendees before the event.
 A crowd of over 10,000 was in attendance.

 On August 23–25, 2019, a Super Smash Bros. tournament titled Shine 2019 was held at the DCU Center.
 Over 1,600 competitors attended the tournament and the livestream had over 30,000 concurrent viewers on the final day.